Doubleneck/Hillandweb2022/README.md

 This is a React/Node aplication with Redux and React Router, Jest and Cypress tests.
 Application uses Amazon AWS S3 for images and LocalStack for testing/dev enviroments.
-Note, for running this application locally with Docker , you have to get your own AWS credentials for localstack: AWS_SECRET_ACCESS_KEY and AWS_ACCESS_KEY_ID.
+Note: for running this application locally with Docker , you have to get your own AWS credentials for localstack: AWS_SECRET_ACCESS_KEY and AWS_ACCESS_KEY_ID.
 All the others needed are in user manual.

 Repository uses Github Actions, the main branch is protected and the workflow is:
-- CI is run always on push to the feature baranch
+- CI is run always on push to the feature branch
 - CD runs deployment to Fly.io always if merged to main branch.
 Deploy can be skipped with #skip in commit.
    -there is a short build part before deploy, just to check that build succees.
 The actual building in Fly is done in Dockerfile.